The Garden of Death (Madetoja): Premiere and other early performances

 Despite having been published in 1921, The Garden of Death waited two years for its premiere.
 This occurred on 19 March 1923, when the Finnish pianist Elli Rängman-Björlin played Madetoja's suite during a public recital at University Hall in Helsinki.
 It was the "domestic novelty" on a program that also included: Ferruccio Busoni's transcription (1893) of the Chaconne from Bach's Partita for Violin No. 2, Beethoven's Piano Sonata No. 32 (1822), César Franck's Prélude, Choral et Fugue (1884), two small piano pieces from Sibelius's (Opp.
-58/4 and 58/8, 1909), the first (D-flat major) of Liszt's Two Concert Études (1863), and Carl Tausig's transcription (1869) of the first of Schubert's Three Marches Militaires.
+58/4 and 58/8, 1909), the first (D♭ major) of Liszt's Two Concert Études (1863), and Carl Tausig's transcription (1869) of the first of Schubert's Three Marches Militaires.
 At the conclusion of the performance, Madetoja—who was in attendance—received a "well-deserved" applause from the audience, which—though large—failed to fill the ballroom due a scheduling conflict with the Finnish premiere of Sibelius's ballet-pantomime Scaramouche.

 The critics reviewed Madetoja's suite positively.
 Writing in Hufvudstadsbladet, Karl Ekman found the piece "as fine, atmospheric, and sonorous as anything this talented composer has created", while in Uusi Suomi Heikki Klemetti described The Garden of Death as "tonally ... newish but tasteful, ... emotional poetry to the max".
 In addition, the critics praised Rängman-Björlin, variously characterizing her playing of Madetoja's suite for its "delicate execution" and "visionary finesse".
 A few months later in May, Rängman-Björlin scored a success for Madetoja by performing The Garden of Death in Berlin and Dresden.
 It made a positive impression on the German critics.
 Emphasizing Rängman-Björlin's Finnish heritage, Allgemeine Musikzeitung wrote that Madetoja's "very attractive" suite had sprouted from "the national soil"; similarly, Dresdner Nachrichten described The Garden of Death as "finely colored and impressive music", the "strange, folk-like tone" of which had "charmed with its wonderfully barren sweetness".
 Sächsische-Staatszeitung argued that with Madetoja's piece Rängman-Björlin had "achieved her greatest victory" of the evening.

 Near the turn of the decade, Madetoja's The Garden of Death also obtained the valuable advocacy of the Finnish pianist Kerttu Bernhard, who played the suite to acclaim in both Paris and Berlin in 1929.
 In 1948, Madetoja's former student, Olavi Pesonen arranged The Garden of Death for orchestra.
 This arrangement, the manuscript of which Edition Wilhelm Hansen published in 2012, is scored for: 2 flutes (1 doubling piccolo), 2 oboes (1 doubling cor anglais), 2 clarinets (in A), 2 bassoons, 4 horns (in F), 3 trumpets (in F), timpani, harp, and strings.
 As of 2022, no commercial recording of the orchestrated version of The Garden of Death has been made.